spatialos/gdk-for-unity/docs/reference/glossary.md

 The GDK generates ECS components from [schema](#schema).
 This enables you to interact with [SpatialOS components](#spatialos-component) using familiar workflows in your Unity Editor.

 Generated Unity ECS components can be injected into systems, read, and modified just as normal Unity ECS components can.
-We also provide [support for using them in MonoBehaviours]({{urlRoot}}/reference/workflows/monobehaviour/linking/spatialos-entities).
 Additionally, the generated code enables you to send and receive updates and [messages](#message) from and to SpatialOS.

 > Related:
 >